qualabs/video-headline/CONFIGURATION.md

 ![¡](docs/auth.png)

-#### Enable Cloudfront Token Authentication (Signed Urls)

-*Cloudfront can add a layer of security using it's "SignedUrls" feature, a key pair is needed in order to encrypt and decrypt a token, said token is added as a query param at the end of the cloudfront url used to get the media.
-If the token is missing or incorrect the viewer cannot access it.

-**Steps to enable "SignedURls":
-First a RSA Key pair is needed, in this example will use OpenSSL but there are other ways to create the keys.

-1. We can create the key pair with these command:

-openssl genrsa -out private_key.pem 2048

-1. On the AWS Console, go to the Cloudfront service and on the left menu, go onto the "key management" and inside is the "key groups", click on it.
-2. Click on the "Create key group" button, on the next menu a Name is needed for the key pair

 #### Periodic Tasks Configuration

 *All kind of tasks can be set to run periodically.
 This can be done on the "Periodic Tasks" menu.
+(See image below)

 1. **Clocked:** Here an specific date and hour can be set to run a task.
 2. **Crontabs** Cron configuration, the cron can be configured to run at specific months of the year, specific days of the week, and even specify down to the minute when a particular task should be executed.